RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 2. **Version Control**

-- All infrastructure code is stored in **GitHub** alongside our application code.
+- All infrastructure code is stored in GitHub alongside our application code.
 This ensures that infrastructure changes can be tracked, reviewed, and rolled back if necessary, just like any other code change.

 3. **Automation**

-- Infrastructure provisioning and updates are fully automated through the CI/CD pipeline using **GitHub Actions** and IaC tools like **AWS CDK** and **AWS CloudFormation**.
+- Infrastructure provisioning and updates are fully automated through the CI/CD pipeline using GitHub Actions and IaC tools like AWS CDK and AWS CloudFormation.
 This reduces the need for manual intervention and speeds up deployment cycles.

 4. **Scalability**